 You’re probably wondering a few things about me and how I got here.
 I’ve always been a creative thinker and a bit of a trailblazer.
 My hobbies range from throwing javelins to tapestry weaving.
 I’m a master Scrabble player and can probably fix your broken toilet.
 When I set out to learn something, I don’t stop until I’ve mastered it.
 I took this initiative and enthusiasm right into entrepreneurship.

-I am a licensed mental health counselor.
+I am a licensed mental health counselor and continue to maintain a clinical practice in Gig Harbor, WA.
 I have built a thriving therapy practice in two locations that couldn’t be more different.
 I started in the very-saturated city of Seattle where I spent 10 years developing a reputation and building trust with the community and referral sources.
 Then I picked up and moved to a small, tight-knit town where everyone knew their neighbors, but nobody knew me.

 In the beginning, I didn’t know anything about building a business or creating an online presence.
 I struggled with charging enough, enforcing cancellation fees, creating effective policies, and getting clients through the door.
 Marketing was uncomfortable.
 My website was a joke.
 The freedom and flexibility I expected was always outside of my grasp.

-I tried to copy other private practitioners around me.
-Then I discovered that none of us knew what the hell we were doing.
-All the therapists I’d modeled my practice after were just as clueless as I was.
-(The fact that they were tight-lipped about the subject should have been my first clue.)
+I couldn’t afford a business coach and I couldn’t find a mentor, so I set out copying the business practices of other private practitioners around me.
+I quickly discovered that none of us knew what the hell we were doing.
+They were burnt out, sick, or not making more the community mental health agencies were paying.
 We were all in the same boat - trying to run a business with virtually no good mentors or training.

-If I continued to follow the majority of therapists around me, I would end up burned out, sick, and poor.
-I had two choices: I could dissolve into the mainstream or I could blaze a trail and pursue what I valued - the ability to do the work I love without sacrificing my health and well-being.
+I wasn’t willing to dissolve into the mainstream.
+So I blazed a trail and pursued what I valued - the ability to do the work I love without sacrificing my health and well-being.

 Don’t be the same.
 Be better.

-Needless to say, I found some new mentors.
 I sought out new resources and training.
 I took some risks and made innovative changes to my practice.
-I turned mistakes into ideas.
-I made decisions based on my values and where I wanted to be - not where I was or where I thought other therapists were.
+Mistakes were transformed into ideas.
+Decisions were based on my values and where I wanted to be - not where I was or where I thought other therapists were.
 I remained stubborn with my goals and flexible in my methods.
 I started to see possibility everywhere.

-Now I work less, my income stays predictable, and I consistently meet my financial goals.
-I easily attract my ideal clients.
-My notes and billing are always up-to-date.
+Now I work less, my income stays predictable, and I easily attract my ideal clients.
 I’m healthier and much less stressed.
 I take actual vacations.
 Moreover, I feel more grounded in my clinical work than ever before.